dfperiod3/dfperiod3.github.io/README.md

-%Lost if omitted is the number of DESIRED items lost if ONE of the single pack was dropped, relative to the total number of items in the pack.
-In the above example, if we drop one of the majestic waterfalls, we lose a whole bunch of stuff, but everything is still at or equal to our desired quantities except the cascading waterfall, which is under by 1.
-Therefore the fraction is computed as:
+%Lost if omitted is the number of DESIRED items lost if ONE of the corresponding packs was dropped, relative to the total number of items in the pack.
+In the above example, if we drop one of the majestic waterfalls, we lose a whole bunch of stuff, but everything is still at or equal to our desired quantities except the cascading waterfall, which is under the desired amount by 1.
+Therefore the fraction is computed as
-1/size of waterfall pack.
+(2-1)/(# items in waterfall pack).

 A low % Lost if Omitted suggests that a pack isn't contributing much to your desired set list, and is giving lots of extra pieces that are either not in your list, or are over and above the quantity you want.